Bandai 1-100 Master Grade Rx-77-2 GunCannon

 Of course, the statement piece is the massive, 240mm cannons on the shoulders.
 Even thought the model allows you to build rocket launchers or cannons, I find that the vast majority of builders will probably display it with the cannons, just by default.

 Underneath the shoulders, I also did a bit of weathering near the vents.
-I think they look very nice.
+I think they look very nice, even without any dusty coats.

-The Model makes a nice display, but the early 2000s joints limit mobility severely.
+The Model makes a nice display piece, but the early 2000s joints limit mobility severely.
+The Core fighter system in the chest limits the waist rotation, and the legs are hampered heavily by the skirt.